sudohippie/fog/README.md

 ```

 ## Usage
 Commands are very similar to git.
-The help command provides information on all available commands.
+The ``help`` command provides information on available commands.

 ```
 $ python fog/fog.py help